 When you are working with an insurance company, a police report can be a valuable tool for negotiation.
 It will provide much of the information that you need for your demand letter.

-Police reports often describe specific injuries and how particular victims were treated or where they were taken for treatment.
+Police reports often describe specific injuries and how particular individuals were treated or where they were taken for treatment.
 If there were any citations issued, those would be noted as well.
 Some officers will also explain how they think the accident occurred and who was at fault, even if the driver does not receive a citation.
 Information regarding who was at fault is particularly useful during the negotiation process.

 Police Reports at Trial